Updated: 1/24/2021 | Leggings That Don’t Pill

 This chart displaying the different grades of pilling.
 I’ve experienced grades 1-5 in my activewear as well as other articles of clothing, such as wool sweaters.

 I am going to list a few activewear brands that I have pilling issues with the most.
-Then we’ll explore brands that don’t pill.
+Then we’ll explore brands with leggings that don’t pill.

 Activewear Brands That Pill

 Unfortunately, some of the brands that pill the most are also some of the most beloved ones on the market right now.

 We’re baffled that companies are charging $100+ on a pair of leggings when it’s prone to issues such as pilling, opacity, and compression.

 It goes to show how effective marketing and that with the right influencers and clients–you can sell anything.

 Below are activewear brands with which we’ve experienced pilling.

 - ALO Yoga – Alo Yoga also has issues with being see-through.
 Read my ALO Yoga reviews here.